True or false: Facebook ads are only for businesses that sell physical goods and services.

 When you’re happy with your choices, click the green “Publish” button, and your ad will go live (unless you've scheduled it for later, of course).

-Et voila, your Facebook campaign is live -- and you're well on your way to using social media to sell digital products .
+Et voila, your Facebook campaign is live -- and you're well on your way to using social media to sell digital products.
 Don't forget to keep an eye on your campaign reporting and metrics in the Ads Manager dashboard once your ads go live.

-Join thousands of creators receiving our weekly articles about launching, growing, and thriving as a creative entrepreneur.
+Join thousands of creators receiving our weekly articles.

 Start using Facebook ads to promote your digital products